Mushbyte/magisk-module-shadowsocks/README.md

 - Please make sure the config is correct.

 - overture config file is store in `/data/shadowsocks/overture/` folder.
+Stronly recommend to deploy a doh server on the shadowsocks server side, such as [dns-over-https](<https://github.com/m13253/dns-over-https>), and use it as the dns upstream server to replace the default cloudflare doh server in the file `/data/shadowsocks/overture/config.yml`.

 - Tips: Please notice that the default configuration has been set to cooperate with the transparent proxy script.
 Modify `/data/shadowsocks/appid.list` to select which App to proxy.

 ## Usage